Hydrogen electrolysis has a waste stream of heat that has to be controlled normally by mechanical cooling. There is also a by product of

 Hydrogen is the perfect fuel.
-The gas is a component of water and when utilized in a fuel cell, is converted back into water after the reaction with ordinary air.
-Automobiles are the largest contributor to carbon emissions and this technology is focused on lowering the cost and adding local efficient distribution to make it compete with gasoline.
+The gas is a component of water, and when utilized in a fuel cell, is converted back into water after the reaction with ordinary air.
+Automobiles are the largest contributor to carbon emissions, and this technology is focused on lowering the cost and adding local efficient distribution to make it compete with gasoline.
 Check out this Technology in action with the Toyota Mirai.

 Using Compression to Create Stored Gravitational Energy

 Fluids and gases have a unique ability to reverse the force of gravity when a difference in density is present in the fluid.
-That is why warm air rises ( it is less dense than cold air ) and the cause of all weather patterns on the planet.
-In order to utilize this potential energy a displacement of water with the compressed gas is injected under water at a practical depth relative to the availability of the pressure to
+That is why warm air rises ( it is less dense than cold air ) and is the cause of all weather patterns on the planet.
+In order to utilize this potential energy, a displacement of water with the compressed gas is injected under water at a practical depth relative to the availability of the pressure to

 Free Cooling of the System When Utilizing a Body of Water